Check rates. No credit impact.

 It all depends on the lender, your credit, and their policies.
-Some lenders have a high minimum loan amount (the smallest amount you can borrow), while others do not.
+Some lenders require excellent credit and have a high minimum loan amount (the smallest amount you can borrow), while others do not.
 Many lenders take your income-to-debt ratio into consideration and may offer a larger loan to those with a smaller debt-to-income ratio.

 To better serve our clients’ education financing needs, we’ve decided that working with Fiona will be the best way to help those looking for personal loans.
 Fiona is a tool you can use to check personal loan rates across multiple financial institutions.
 Fiona search results are not a guarantee of loan approval.
 If you have a question about an existing Earnest personal loan, you can visit our Help Center for support.

 If you currently have a personal loan with Earnest, don’t worry.
-Your loan amount, monthly payment, interest rate, loan term, access to AutoPay automatic payments, and any other details will not change.
+Your loan amount, monthly payment, interest rate, loan term (life of the loan), access to AutoPay automatic payments, and any other details will not change.
 You can always visit our Help Center if you have any questions.

 Fiona is a loan marketplace, so while the Fiona tool does not charge any fees, some of the lenders you’ll see on Fiona might.
 Fiona searches a list of lenders and shows the loan options available to you.
 These loan options may have different interest rates, and some may charge a loan origination fee, late fees, and prepayment penalties.

-If you make payments on time, your credit report will likely improve over the loan repayment term.
+If you make on-time payments and avoid late payments, your credit report will likely improve over the loan repayment term.
 Keep in mind that your credit score is also impacted by credit usage (how much of your available credit you’re actually using) and any high-interest credit card debt.

 With a secured personal loan, you usually need to put up collateral on the loan amount.
 An unsecured personal loan means you don’t need to provide collateral to the financial institution (whether it’s a bank, an online lender, or a credit union).

 Fiona shows you loan options that do not require collateral.
 However, the personal loan you select may ask for collateral or have annual income requirements.
 The amount of the loan you’re able to take out depends on a few factors, such as the loan terms and your lender.